erritax/MNIST-Classification-with-Augmentation/README.md

 # Exploring Data Quality and Augmentation for MNIST Image Classification

 The performance of any machine learning model depends on the data it's trained on: its size, diversity, accuracy, and completeness.
 Despite significant advancements in artificial intelligence in all industries, access to high-quality data has increasingly become a challenge.
 For instance, financial and healthcare documents often contain highly sensitive and non-public information that private tech companies are then unable to access without breaching federal laws.
 This project explored the effect of dataset completeness on image classification.
-It also performed data augmentation using LLMs and investigated the effectiveness of a simple image classification model whilst synthetic data is or isn't added to the real training dataset.
+It also performed data augmentation using LLMs and investigated the effectiveness of a simple image classification model whilst synthetic data was or wasn't added to the real training dataset.

 ## Methods
 ### Dataset
 MNIST (Modified National Institute of Standards and Technology) is a large dataset of 70,000 handwritten digits (0-9) widely used for training image processing and classification models due to its robust size and variety.
-This dataset was chosen for this experiment to allow for the exploration of a wide range of dataset sizes to have a model be tested on.
+This dataset was chosen for this experiment to allow for the exploration of a wide range of training dataset sizes.

 To learn more about the data augmentation process with LLMs, [visit this](https://github.com/erritax/MNIST-Data-Augmentation?tab=readme-ov-file).